lotanaharoni/Jack-Compiler/README.md

 ## Supported OS

-I'm developing on linux and macOS, and the library was tested on linux.
+I'm developing on Linux and macOS, and the library was tested on Linux.

 ## Internal tools